Bashnu/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-This is a basic recipie website which will include links, lists, headings and and showcase and consolidate the lessons so far
+This is a basic recipe website which will include links, lists, headings and and showcase and consolidate the lessons so far